 It is the applicant’s responsibility to verify that all necessary information has been received.
 This may be done via email at firstname.lastname@example.org.
 If all information is not received by the deadline, the applicant will not be considered for admission into the program.

 All applicants will be notified by letter of conditional acceptance or non-acceptance after the application process is complete.
-Letters of conditional acceptance will include information regarding a required orientation in August.
+Letters of conditional acceptance will include information regarding a required orientation before school starts.

 Applicants who receive a conditional acceptance into the program are admitted tentatively pending: